Vatican leaks scandal widens as authors investigated, others suspected

-VATICAN CITY, Nov 11 (Reuters) - A leaks scandal rocking the papacy widened on Wednesday as the Vatican put two Italian journalists under investigation and said it suspected other Holy See officials had helped two arrested for stealing documents.
+VATICAN CITY (Reuters) - A leaks scandal rocking the papacy widened on Wednesday as the Vatican put two Italian journalists under investigation and said it suspected other Holy See officials had helped two arrested for stealing documents.

 The latest twist in the scandal came in a statement about the two journalists who wrote books based on the leaks.
 It said they were being investigated on suspicion of “complicity in committing a crime.”